amarpan/how-to-write-a-README/README.md

-# <h1 align="center">How to Fix a README</h1>
+# <h1 align="center">How to Fix a GA Bootcamp Project README</h1>
 <!-- ###### <h6 align="center">by</h6> -->
 ###### <h6 align="center"> [Amar Pan - GA SEI '21](https://www.linkedin.com/in/amarpan/)</h6>
-The README is often the most overlooked and shunned aspect of a web dev project.
+The README is often the most overlooked and shunned aspect of a web dev project, frequently left until the very last minute.
 And yet, it is what employers directly look at when assessing one's technical competency as a software engineer.

 Thus, today we'll take a look at how to clean-up an existing README so that it becomes eye-candy rather than an eye-sore.